Canada's 3iQ Files to List Solana ETP in Toronto

 “3iQ seeks to set a global standard of excellence and we’re proud to work closely with the OSC to responsibly enhance the digital asset investment landscape in Canada,” said Greg Benhaim, Executive Vice President of Product and Head of Trading at 3iQ, in a release.

 The fund, called the Solana Fund, will trade under the ticker QSOL if approved by the OSC.
-In addition to offering exposure to the price movements of SOL, it will also offer exposure to staking yield generated by the network which will be a first for any publicly listed crypto fund.
+In addition to offering exposure to the price movements of SOL, it will also offer exposure to staking yield generated by the network.

+"Our goal is to continue pushing the envelope and maintaining Canada as an innovation hub.
+The Solana ETP will have staking enabled, similar to our Ether ETPs, allowing us to pass through the yield to investors," Christopher Matta, a Strategic Advisor to 3iQ, told CoinDesk in a phone interview.

 "As pioneers in digital asset investment management, we look forward to continuing our mission to deliver regulated investment vehicles – embodying the highest standards and working with best-in-class partners – for individual and institutional investors to efficiently access the growing crypto asset class," Benhaim continued.

-Note: UPDATE (June 20, 21:42 UTC): Updates with additional quotes